 Indiana couple whose baby died after ingesting meth arrested, charged with neglect: police

-A couple whose baby died after ingesting methamphetamine have been arrested and charged with neglect, according to state police.
+A couple whose baby died after ingesting methamphetamine has been arrested and charged with neglect, according to state police.

 NORTH CAROLINA RESIDENTS SHOULD AVOID FLORENCE-AFFECTED WATERS, OFFICIALS SAY